letheanVPN/documentation/docs/getting-started/build.md

 ```
 make apple-clang-arm64-release
 ```
-This builds using the specified profile, the list of targets is:
+This builds using the specified profile; the list of targets is:

 - `make apple-clang-arm64-release`
 - `make apple-clang-amd64-release`
 - `make gcc-linux-amd64-release`
 - `make msvc-194-amd64-release`

+## Testnet Builds

+Builds default to `mainnet`.
+To create a `testnet` build, you need to add `TESTNET=1` with your make command, e.g `make apple-clang-arm64-release TESTNET=1`

 ## Documentation

-Please ensure code improvements also come with documentation updates, the documentation project is integrated into the blockchain repo, with helper cmake functions to build and run a local server.
+Please ensure code improvements also come with documentation updates.
+The documentation project is integrated.
+Into the blockchain repo, with helper CMake functions to build and run a local server.

 ### Prerequisites